awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 ## Usage Notes<a name="r_CREATE_EXTERNAL_SCHEMA_usage"></a>

-When using the Athena data catalog, the following limits apply:
+For limits when using the Athena data catalog, see [Athena Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#amazon-athena-limits) in the AWS General Reference\.
-+ A maximum of 100 databases per account\.
-+ A maximum of 100 tables per database\.
-+ A maximum of 20,000 partitions per table\.

-You can request a limit increase by contacting AWS Support\.
+For limits when using the AWS Glue Data Catalog, see [AWS Glue Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_glue) in the AWS General Reference\.

 These limits don’t apply to a Hive metastore\.